 This site presents a collection of practical and theoretical material related to the Bohlen-Pierce scale (BP scale).
-BP is a harmonic, non-octave scale; its 13 tone steps fill the framework of the twelfth (3:1).
+BP is a harmonic, non-octave scale; its 13 tone steps span the framework of the twelfth (3:1).
 It is meant to permit creation and performance of harmonic music in tonal relations that are different from those of traditional scales.
 So far, there are only rudimentary approaches available to a tonal understanding of this scale.
 Instruments that can play it (except synthesizers) are few, but their number is growing fast.
 A considerable body of compositions exists, and some related literature is at hand.

 BP is often called a "tuning", but it may be important to realize that it cannot be counted among the many tunings of the traditional Western scale.
 It is a musical scale in its own right, in far-reaching duality to the Western scale.
 It is in need of its own theory, and it has already begun to spawn its own tunings.